2i2c-org/team-compass/services/delivery/index.md

 ## Sales to Delivery

-Business Development uses [Hub Spot](https://app.hubspot.com/) as the source of truth for the development of agreements with communities.
+Business Development uses [HubSpot](https://app.hubspot.com/) as the source of truth for the development of agreements with communities - see [](#hubspot:index) for our team's guide.
 In HubSpot, these records are called **deals** and each represents a transaction with a contact or company.
 Each deal tracks potential revenue through various stages of the sales process until it is marked as won or lost.

 :::{note}
 HubSpot Deal Stages: Lead, Qualified, Proposal, Negotiation, Contract Admin, Closed Won, Closed Lost
 :::

-1. The Lead and Qualified stages on BD owned stages.
-See [link here to sales operations].
+1. The Lead and Qualified stages are BD-owned stages.
+See [](hubspot:index) for our HubSpot CRM guide.

 2. At the Proposal stage, BD notifies PS if there is a need for additional input or review.
 This is the stage where the scheduling and capacity requirements for the work should be determined.